Yihe-Harry/DSA3101-Group-Project/GrpB_models/b4_cost_effectiveness/README.md

 Constrained Multi-Objective Optimisation

-CMO is effective when multiple, sometimes conflicting objectives must be balanced, such as maximising response rates, boosting engagement and staying within budget.
+CMOO is effective when multiple, sometimes conflicting objectives must be balanced, such as maximising response rates, boosting engagement and staying within budget.
 It ensures optimal allocation of resources while respecting constraints like customer fairness and legal limitations.
-CMO outputs are more interpretable, providing transparency into how different objectives are prioritised.
+CMOO outputs are more interpretable, providing transparency into how different objectives are prioritised.
 This approach ensures the bank remains compliant with transparency and accountability regulations while optimising its marketing efforts.

 Stochastic Optimisation